Location: South Strip

 There are more than 4,000 rooms divided into four towers.
 Getting to the elevators can be a bit of challenge, especially if you’re carrying luggage, since you have to traipse through the casino all the way to the far fringes of the building.
 This is old school thinking (“Maybe they’ll stop and gamble on their way to the room!”) and just an all around pain.

-The new as of 2016 Royal Tower rooms are probably where you want to lay your head for the evening.
+The Royal Tower rooms are probably where you want to lay your head for the evening.
 These remodeled rooms feature upgraded bedding and furniture, 40″ flat screen televisions and more.
 They’re not the kind of places that you’re going to want to take pictures of to send back to family and friends to make them jealous of your Vegas adventure, but from a design perspective they are fine.
 Expect the kind of lodging you’d get at a typical Holiday Inn or Hyatt Garden in some other town that doesn’t have giant castle-shaped hotels.

 The Resort rooms are similarly styled and also pretty bland and really the only significant difference between them and the Royal rooms, other than colors here and there, is that the stuff in them is a bit older.
 That and you’ll probably pay about $10 less per night for the rooms.

 All rooms come with high-speed Internet access, cable television, hair dryers, and irons and boards plus standard bath amenities.

 There is a large pool area featuring four pools of varying sizes including a beach area, a bar and grill, and a more contemporary adults only section.

 On the second level above the casino there is a a small Sherwood Forest shopping gallery, lots of restaurants including a satisfying moderate-cost buffet, a medieval dinner-theater show, those male strippers we mentioned, and a large arcade that includes some virtual reality/motion simulator rides.
 See the related reviews below for more information on some of the things you can do here.